metalcarratt/ministry/ls/2Cor/msg11.md

 we should desire to be ministers of the new covenant, those whose ministry is something that comes from a constitution within. not seeking to be great or famous but to be a grain of wheat, falling into the ground to die.

+the apostles did not lose heart because all the things around them afforded the resurrection life an opportunity to be manifested.